-Like a traditional operating system Chrome OS supports a variety of keyboard shortcuts.
-Some of these reveal extra functionality, some simply offer to speed up repetitive tasks.
+Just like Windows and Mac OS X, Chrome OS supports a variety of keyboard shortcuts.
+Some of these reveal extra functionality, some simply speed up repetitive tasks.

 10. Take a Screenshot on a Chromebook